cj-mills/cjm-fasthtml-daisyui/README.md

     Components that contribute CSS classes should also implement CSSContributor.
     """

-    def parts(cls) -> Dict[str, ComponentPart]:
-            """Return all available parts for this component.

-            Subclasses should override this to define their parts.

-            Returns:
+    def parts(
+            cls  # The class implementing HasParts
-                Dictionary mapping part names to ComponentPart instances
+        ) -> Dict[str, ComponentPart]:  # Dictionary mapping part names to ComponentPart objects
-            """
-            return {}

-        def part(
-            self,
-            name: str,  # The part name (must be defined in parts()) *children: FT,  # Child elements for this part **attrs: Any  # HTML attributes for the part ) -> FT
         "Return all available parts for this component.

-Subclasses should override this to define their parts.
+Subclasses should override this to define their parts."

-Returns:
-    Dictionary mapping part names to ComponentPart instances"

     def part(
             self,
-            name: str,  # The part name (must be defined in parts()) *children: FT,  # Child elements for this part **attrs: Any  # HTML attributes for the part ) -> FT
-        "Create a component part element.
+            name: str,  # The part name (must be defined in parts()) *children: FT,  # Child elements for this part **attrs: Any  # HTML attributes for the part ) -> FT:  # FastHTML element configured as the specified part "Create a component part element."

-Args:
-    name: The part name (must be defined in parts()) *children: Child elements for this part
-    **attrs: HTML attributes for the part

-Returns:
-    FastHTML element with the appropriate part classes

-Raises:
-    ValueError: If the part name is not defined for this component"
 ```

 ### Placement & Direction (`placement.ipynb`)